 As a novice students don’t know how to store data.
-One option is to store data in plain text files if filing is taught to them but in that case their project becomes too complex for them.
-In my opinion, file formats is an advanced topic for students that have just started learning how to program.
-So, students get stuck where and how to store data.
-They create variables and arrays to store data in memory but that is not very useful until they have option to store their data somewhere permanently that they can retrieve later.
+One option is to store data in plain text files if filing is taught to them but in that case, their project becomes too complex for them.
+In my opinion, file format is an advanced topic for students that have just started learning how to program.
+So, students get stuck on where and how to store data.
+They create variables and arrays to store data in memory but that is not very useful until they have the option to store their data somewhere permanently that they can retrieve later.
 Otherwise, every time they run their project they have to feed data from the beginning.

-Teach Database before Programming
+Teach Database Before Programming

 What is your opinion?
 Please, let me know in the comments.

-Often when designing websites static or dynamic, PHP or ASP.Net, Laravel or WordPress, you have to design in a way if user hovers an image it gets changed and an alternate image is displayed.
+Often when designing websites static or dynamic, PHP or ASP.Net, Laravel or WordPress, you have to design in a way that if the user hovers an image it gets changed and an alternate image is displayed.
 This can be easily achieved via simple HTML events.
 Here is the trick:

 Microsoft has announced that Visual Studio 2017 will be available for download on Tuesday, March 7, 2017.
 Microsoft is also celebrating a launch event.
 You can join at 8:00 AM PST on March 7th and 8th for a two-day online event celebrating the launch Visual Studio 2017 and the 20-year anniversary of Visual Studio.